History of Genoa: Prehistory and antiquity

 The Genoa area has been inhabited since the fifth or fourth millennium BC.
 In ancient times this area was inhabited by Ligures (ancient people after whom Liguria is named).
-According to excavations carried out in the city between 1898 and 1910, the Ligure population that lived in Genoa maintained trade relations with the Etruscans and the Greeks, since several objects from these populations were found.
+According to excavations carried out in the city between 1898 and 1910, the Ligurian population that lived in Genoa maintained trade relations with the Carthaginians, with later contact with the Etruscans and the Greeks, since several objects from these populations were found from the latter two.
 In the fifth century BC the first town, or oppidum, was founded at the top of the hill today called Castello (Castle), which is now inside the medieval old town.
 The ancient Ligurian city was known as Stalia (Σταλìα), referred to in this way by Artemidorus Ephesius and Pomponius Mela.
 Stalia had an alliance with Rome through a foedus aequum (equal pact) in the course of the Second Punic War (218-201 BC).
 The Carthaginians accordingly destroyed it in 209 BC.
 The town was rebuilt and, after the Carthaginian Wars ended in 146 BC, it received municipal rights.
 The original castrum then expanded towards the current areas of Santa Maria di Castello and the San Lorenzo promontory.
 Trade goods included skins, timber, and honey.
 Goods were moved to and from Genoa's hinterland, including major cities like Tortona and Piacenza.
 An amphitheater was also found there among other archaeological remains from the Roman period.